OUR ALLERGY ALERT TEST POLICY:

 What Does it Involve?

 This is a complimentary procedure.
-The patch test will usually be done 48 hours prior to an appointment.
+The allergy alert test will usually be done 48 hours prior to an appointment.
 If the test produces a reaction on a client’s skin then the product must NOT be applied.

-Prior to the patch test we will ask you a few questions to ensure that it is safe for us to apply the product sample to your skin for the patch test.
+Prior to the allergy alert test we will ask you a few questions to ensure that it is safe for us to apply the product sample to your skin.

-A small amount the product mixture is applied to the skin, usually behind the ear, it should not be washed for the next 48 hours.
+A small amount the product mixture is applied to the skin, usually behind the ear, and should not be washed off for the next 48 hours.

 What are the Risks?